2008 San Diego F/A-18 crash: Aftermath

 In July 2010, represented by the Los Angeles law firm Panish Shea & Boyle LLP, Yoon sued Boeing and the United States government for $56M.
 In the suit, Yoon alleges that the government violated many of its procedures in its operation of the mishap aircraft and that Boeing was responsible for the defects in the aircraft's fuel systems which caused the crash.
 Yoon later stated that the compensation offer from the US government for the loss of his four family members and his home was "insulting".
 Yoon's lawsuit against the US Navy was heard in a federal district court in San Diego in December 2011.
 On 28 December 2011, U.S. District Judge Jeffrey Miller awarded Yoon, his father-in-law, and mother-in-law's three adult children a total of $17.8 million in damage compensation from the U.S. government, the highest wrongful death judgment against the United States and 20th highest verdict to date.

 The US government appealed the award but the appeal was voluntarily dismissed on March 20, 2012.

-The Wu family lived in a temporary home for two years until their home was rebuilt.
-Their homeowner's insurance did not cover all the cost of the reconstruction, temporary lodging expense, or replacement of all their lost possessions.
-More surprising, according to the Wu family, is that they have yet to receive any compensation from the US Navy.
-The family has filed a lawsuit against the US government for compensation for their damages.
-Said Sunny Zhuang-Wu, "I didn’t know the military would be so difficult."
-Four other lawsuits against the US Navy for crash damage are pending.